 CCAR and the Federal Reserve's capital planning rules require BHCs with \$50 billion or more in total consolidated assets, including BNY Mellon, to submit annual capital plans to their Federal Reserve Bank.
 BNY Mellon and other covered BHCs may pay dividends, repurchase stock, and make other capital distributions only in accordance with a capital plan that has been reviewed by the Federal Reserve and to which the Federal Reserve has not objected.
-The Federal Reserve may object to a capital plan for quantitative or qualitative reasons, including if the covered BHC will not meet all minimum regulatory capital ratios and a 5% Tier 1 common ratio for each quarter throughout the nine-quarter planning horizon under stressed scenarios.
+The Federal Reserve may object to a capital plan for quantitative or qualitative reasons, including if the covered BHC will not meet all minimum regulatory capital ratios for each quarter throughout the ninequarter planning horizon under stressed scenarios.

 DFAST substantially overlaps with CCAR stress testing requirements.
 Under DFAST, BNY Mellon is required to undergo supervisory stress tests conducted by the Federal Reserve annually, and to conduct our own internal stress tests pursuant to regulatory requirements twice annually.

-On July 17, 2015, the Federal Reserve proposed a rule to modify aspects of its CCAR and DFAST regulations.
-Among other proposed changes, this proposed rule would:
+On Nov.
+25, 2015, the Federal Reserve modified certain aspects of the CCAR and DFAST regulations, including the following:

-- Remove the requirement to calculate a Basel I-based 5% Tier 1 common ratio; - Delay, for purposes of the DFAST and CCAR, implementation of the SLR as a quantitative measure until the 2017 stress-testing cycle; and - Indefinitely defer the use of the U.S. capital rules' Advanced Approaches risk-weighted asset framework in CCAR and DFAST.
+- Removing the requirement to calculate a 5% Tier 1 common ratio; - Delaying, for purposes of the DFAST and CCAR, implementation of the SLR as a quantitative measure until the 2017 stress-testing cycle; and - Indefinitely deferring the use of the U.S. capital rules' Advanced Approaches risk-weighted asset framework in CCAR and DFAST.

-See the "Supervision and Regulation - Capital Planning and Stress Testing" section of BNY Mellon's 2014 Annual Report for additional information regarding the CCAR and DFAST requirements applicable to us.
+See the "Supervision and Regulation - Capital Planning and Stress Testing" section of BNY Mellon's 2015 Annual Report for additional information regarding the CCAR and DFAST requirements applicable to us.